Pathology of Granulomatous Prostatitis

 In mycobacterial prostatitis, granulomas predominate within the peripheral zone of the prostate, although the transition or central zone may also be affected.
 Small suburethral granulomas are almost always present as well.[1]

 Nonspecific granulomatous prostatitis and xanthogranulomatous prostatitis may occur in the transition and peripheral zones, whereas postbiopsy granulomatous prostatitis occurs around the resection site and along the biopsy tract.
-The granulomas in systemic granulomatous conditions may center on blood vessels.
+The granulomas in systemic granulomatous conditions may be centered on blood vessels.

 Etiology